Omega-7: Palmitoleic Acid

 Like every new product on the market, suddenly everyone has a version for sale, claiming theirs is the best.
 Pages and pages (and silly non-video videos) will tell you everything you want to hear (and more) and make all the claims in the world.

 I originally helped Simply the Best get wholesale prices on it and they sold it to our readers at a 20% discount, no limits on your order.
 However, with the creation of Flexinol, that is now the only form of this fatty acid Simply the Best carries.
-It’s the most potent anti-inflammatory you from fatty acids you will find.
-And Simply the Best first sold it at a 50% discount because the batch had gone past its expiry date.
+It’s the most potent anti-inflammatory from fatty acids you will find.
+And Simply the Best first sold it at a 50% discount because the batch had gone past its expiry date, and until they run out, they’re giving it away and selling it dirt cheap.

 In a recent study involving Flexinol®, the following benefits were seen: